dedoc/scramble/docs/how-it-works.md

 - Furthermore, any exceptions thrown during the process are accounted for, which may also result in 4xx or 5xx responses.

 ## Putting it all together
 After analyzing all routes, Scramble merges all gathered information into a single OpenAPI document.

+All the endpoints (operations) are sorted alphabetically by their paths.
+Schema definitions are also sorted alphabetically by their names.